 2. Creating systems of intervention to provide students with additional time and support for learning.

-Our core (Tier 1) instructional time is driven by our guaranteed and viable curriculum of Wonders for ELA and Go Math for our K-5 students and Study Sync (ELA) and Big Ideas Math for 6- 8.
+Our core (Tier 1) instructional time is driven by our guaranteed and viable curriculum of Wonders for ELA and Go Math for our K-5 students and Study Sync (ELA) and Big Ideas Math for 6-8.
 The curriculum is available both online and in print.
-Due to all of our 3-8 graders having one to one devices, K-2 students having 5 laptops per room and three school computer labs with scheduled times for K-2 students, all students at our school have access to technology to engage with the interactive and adaptive components of the curriculum.
-At Quentin STEM Academy our master schedule has intervention time built into it for our K-5 students.
-Our 6-8 students have built intervention time into their 85 minute blocks.
-Grade level interventions in middle school are based on student achievement on ELA and math interims.
-Teachers identify intervention groups after an analysis of the results.
-Each team then identifies the dates and times that the students will participate in intervention or extension/enrichment.
+All students, kindergarten through eighth grade, have an assigned laptop.
+This allows all to engage with the interactive and adaptive components of the curriculum.
+At Quentin STEM Academy for Health Sciences our master schedule has intervention time built into it for all students.
+During the 2021-2022 school year we implemented the What I Need (WIN) program.
+All available staff, to include special area teachers, paraprofessionals, and administration, participated with WIN.
+Grade level teams identified the needs of individual students based on common formative assessment data and informal and formal observations of student work.
+Teams then worked to create interventions and extensions/enrichment activities for students.
 Throughout the intervention teachers are informally assessing students making adjustments to groups as needed.
-After each interim the data is reanalyzed and students are placed as needed.
-Teachers in K-2 use the Tier 2 intervention Smarty Ants.
+When teachers identify students as having mastered content based on common assessments, the student's needs are reassessed and placed in a new group.
+Teachers in K-2 may use the Tier 2 intervention Smarty Ants.
 This intervention uses gaming to build students’ early literacy skills.
 Students complete a pre-test that levels their experience.
 Teachers also have the capacity to place students at specific levels to support or enhance the learning experience.
 Students in 3-8 grades use Achieve 3000.
 This program supports students reading comprehension.
 Students take a pretest to place them at their lexile level and they work on multiple articles a week to build mastery.
 A post test is taken at the end of the year to see increases in lexile levels.
 Our English Language Learners and resource students use Fast ForWord from Scientific Learning, which has a gaming component along with the Reading Assistant piece that supports fluency and comprehension.
 Teachers in all grades provide intervention for our students based off of their analysis of the data during collaborative team time.
 Teams use small group instruction as well as “march to math” where students are grouped based on their assessment results.
 Teachers identify what instruction will be provided to the various student groups and what the learning focus will be for each student.

-Additionally, we support our students through our (4) resource teachers that push into classrooms to support our students in a team teaching model.
-We provide a walk to intervention program for our 1-3 grade students.
+Additionally, we support our students through our (3) resource teachers that push into classrooms to support our students in a team teaching model.
 A phonics screener is used to initially assess our students, the teachers place students in groups based on individual skill level.
-Students are taught their specific skill level for six weeks and then re-tested.
-The data is analyzed in our PLC teams.
+Students are taught their specific skill level for approximately 1-2 weeks and then re-tested.
+The data is analyzed in our collaborative teams.
 We regroup the students and continue this same process throughout the year.
-For our K-5 students, Acadience Reading is used to assess our students three times a year and based off of that data, our students are progress monitored (weekly for intensive, bi-weekly for strategic and monthly for core/proficient) to ensure continued progress.
+For our K-5 students, FastBridge Reading is used to assess our students three times a year and based off of that data, our students are progress monitored (weekly for intensive, bi-weekly for strategic and monthly for core/proficient) to ensure continued progress.
 Tier 3 interventions such as Touch Math and Sonday are used as additional supports.
 In addition, many of our teachers provide after-school tutoring.

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.

 The second way we build capacity amongst our staff is through our Guiding Coalition.
 This is a team of four teacher leaders and two administrators.
 These leaders will receive professional development from a Solution Tree Trainer over the course of a year.
 The team is tasked to bring the learning back to the whole staff in the form of professional development.
 One two-hour professional development session a month is dedicated to building the whole staff’s capacity, commitment and execution of meaningful and appropriate collaborative team time.
-Professional development topics for the whole staff have consisted of the power of collaborating, how interdisciplinary teams can collaborate in PLC time, having organic conversations and the four pillars of PLC’s.
-This team uses break-out sessions to differentiate the professional development experience so that the training is meaningful to the different parts of our staff (grades: k-5, 6-8, specials, and special education).
+Professional development topics for the whole staff have consisted of the power of collaborating, how interdisciplinary teams can collaborate during team time, having organic conversations and the four pillars of a PLC.
+This team uses break-out sessions to differentiate the professional development experience so that the training is meaningful to the different parts of our staff (grades: k-2, 3-5, 6-8, specials, and special education).

 2015 Beat the Odds Bronze School